flowplayer/flowplayer-ovp-for-wordpress/README.md

-# Flowplayer OVP for WordPress
+# Flowplayer Platform Embed for WordPress

 This plugin allows you to easily embed your videos from your Flowplayer Online Video Platform account to your WordPress posts.